elm-city-craftworks/course-001/PART_1.md

-# Part 1: Standard I/O streams and the file system
+## Part 1: Standard I/O streams and the file system

-## Reading Materials

 The Practicing Ruby article we'll work through in this part of the course is [Building Unix-style command line